New York Cell Phone Laws and Distracted Driving

 You’ll also have 5 points added to your driver’s license for each offense if found guilty.
 If you receive 11 points within 18-months, your driver’s license may be suspended.

-Contact an NYC Distracted Driving Car Accident Lawyer
+Contact a Queens Distracted Driving Car Accident Lawyer

 We recognize that distracted driving existed in New York long before the advent of cellphones and that no law can stop a negligent driver from taking his or her eyes off of the road because of distractions inside and outside of their vehicles.
 But the recklessness of purposefully engaging in secondary activities like using a phone or applying makeup while driving is obvious.
 Drivers who are distracted put other motorists, pedestrians, and cyclists at risk of serious injury and should be accountable when they cause harm.